Malith-Anjana/Issue_Tracker/README.md

 ## Demo

-You can access the live demo [here](https://issue-tracker-sable-delta.vercel.app/)
+You can access the live demo of the Issue Tracker app [here](https://issue-tracker-sable-delta.vercel.app/)

 ## Installation